 Miller, C., Sullivan, J., & Ahrentzen, S. (2012).
 Energy Efficient Building Construction in Florida.
 Gainesville, FL: University of Florida.

 U.S. Environmental Protection Agency and Department of Energy.
-(2015b).
+(2021c).
 Special offers and rebates from ENERGY STAR® partners.
-Retrieved July 13, 2018, from http://www.energystar.gov/rebate-finder.
+Retrieved September 21, 2021 from https://www.energystar.gov/rebate-finder